openedx/open-edx-proposals/oeps/oep-1.rst

 .. image:: oep-1/state-flow.png

+Please note that OEP statuses do not necessary coincide with the status of the Pull Request that contains the OEP.
+For example, OEPs that have been "Rejected" should still be merged, but should be marked as Rejected.
+This preserves the rationale and description of the OEP in the generated documentation.

+Likewise, an OEP that is in "Draft" may be merged to capture a set of edits, and to make the proposal more visible to community comment.
+From that point, additional Pull Requests can be opened to edit the "Draft" OEP, until it converges to being either "Accepted" or "Rejected".

 OEP Maintenance
 ---------------

 In general, OEPs are no longer modified after they have reached the Final state.
-They can be replaced by subsequent OEPs, however.
+They can be replaced by subsequent OEPs, however (OEPs that have been replaced are given the status "Replaced").

 What belongs in a successful OEP?
 =================================
 Each OEP should have the following parts:

 *Preamble*
     A table containing meta-data about the OEP, including the OEP number, a short descriptive title, the names, and optionally the contact info for each author, etc.

 *Abstract*
-  a short (~200 word) description of the technical issue being addressed.
+    A short (~200 word) description of the technical issue being addressed.

 *Copyright*
     All OEPs must be shared under the `Creative Commons Attribution-ShareAlike 4.0 International License`_.

 .. _Creative Commons Attribution-ShareAlike 4.0 International License: https://creativecommons.org/licenses/by-sa/4.0/

 *Specification*
-  The technical specification should describe the syntax and semantics of any new API.
+    The technical specification should describe the syntax and semantics of any new API, or the details of what the Best Practice, Process, or Archictecture being proposed by the OEP are.

 *Motivation*
     The motivation is critical for OEPs that want to change Open edX.
 It should clearly explain why the existing achictecture or process is inadequate to address the problem that the OEP solves, or why Open edX would be significantly improved by adopting the best practice.
-OEP submissions without sufficient motivation may be rejected outright.
+OEP submissions without sufficient motivation are unlikely to be accepted.

 *Rationale*
     The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other systems.

     The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.

 *Backwards Compatibility*
     All OEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The OEP must explain how the author proposes to deal with these incompatibilities.
-OEP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+OEP submissions without that don't consider backwards compatibility are unlikely to be accepted.

 *Reference Implementation*
     The reference implementation must be completed before any OEP is given status "Final", but it need not be completed before the OEP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.

     The final implementation must include test code and documentation, following the `Open edX Contribution Guidelines`_.

+*Rejected Alternatives*

 .. _Open edX Contribution Guidelines: http://edx.readthedocs.org/projects/edx-developer-guide/en/latest/process/index.html